 First, you will want to grab a bottle of Bonide’s All Season Horticultural Oil.
 If using concentrate, mix at a rate of 3 tablespoons per gallon of water.
-Spray entire fruit tree from tips of branches to bottom of trunk.
+Spray the entire fruit tree from the tips of branches to the bottom of the trunk.
 This will help eliminate any overwintering insects or insect eggs.
 I always recommend horticultural oil to wake up the garden.
-Spray when temperatures are above 40 degrees but before they burst open their buds.
+Spray when temperatures are above 40 degrees but before the buds open.

 At the same time you are reaching for the horticultural oil, be sure to also pick up a bag of Espoma’s Tree-Tone.
 It’s the perfect, organic, slow-release fertilizer for your fruit trees.
 Don’t be shy.
 Most people under-fertilize.
 Remember, it takes a lot of energy for fruit trees to push out that delicious fruit.

 Depending on the size of your fruit trees, you can use anywhere from 3 lbs./9 cups to 6 lbs./18 cups per inch of trunk diameter.
-That is a lot folks!
-Always apply the fertilizer at the drip-line of the tree.
+We know it sounds like a lot, but don’t worry!
+Always apply the fertilizer at the drip line of the tree.
 That is where all the hungry feeder roots hang out.
 Feeding and Horticultural Spray can both happen right NOW!

 After all this work, you and your family and friends will be able to reap the bounty of your plentiful harvest or simply enjoy eating a homegrown apple or two.

 • Bonide’s Horticultural Oil